 The function of the Recreational Facilities Department is to provide for the operation and maintenance of City owned or controlled parks, recreational facilities, and other facilities as assigned by the City Manager, to enable the public to enjoy recreational amenities and opportunities, while striving to enhance those facilities.

 The City of New Buffalo maintains eight parks, with the Skate Park being jointly managed with New Buffalo Township and New Buffalo Area Schools.
-The Recreational Facilities Department is also responsible for the City's Amtrak Station.
+The Recreational Facilities Department is also responsible for the City's Amtrak Station and City Hall grounds.

 Please use the links to the left for more information on each park.
 A map of the harbor is also available.

-The map below shows the area of each waterfront park.
+The map below shows the area of each lakefront park.

 - City Beach (yellow) 7.25 acres of sandy beach, 6 acres of dunes, and 2.1 acres of a little over 200 parking spaces